-Marketing is one of the largest and most exciting areas of business today.
+Marketing 1 is one of the largest and most exciting areas of business today.
 In this course students will explore an introduction to basic principles and practices of marketing in our global economy.
-It is based on important marketing areas, which include business management, and entrepreneurship, human relations, and economics.
+It is based on important marketing areas, which include business management, entrepreneurship, human relations, and economics.
 This course provides an overview of marketing concepts, marketing mixes, marketing strategies, market segmentation, target markets, pricing, distribution and promotion.
 These principles will be applied in the areas of advertising, apparel and accessories, business services, e-commerce, financial services, hospitality services, restaurant marketing, and sports and entertainment.
 In addition, students will study merchandising, principles of salesmanship, public relations, and publicity, all of which deal with the buying, selling and promoting of goods and services.
-They will apply what they learn by operating the school store.
 It is required for students to join DECA a co-curricular marketing club.
 Students will have the opportunity to participate in regional, state, and national competitions.
 Club meetings take place during class.